Any Language Anywhere, hack 1: Social network language search

 Think you can't speak it because you can't travel?
 Travel is quite easy, but speaking your target language without leaving your home town is too easy.
 The countless opportunities are right under your nose!

-There are so many ways to practise a language without travelling, and to prove this, I am currently in a non-capital city in Colombia and intend to speak seven non-Spanish, non-English languages every week.
-(I’m speaking almost entirely in Spanish the rest of the time, but that isn’t actually the mission).
-So far, this has been so easy it’s not even funny.
+There are so many ways to practise a language without travelling, and to prove this, I travelled to a non-capital city in Colombia and spoke seven non-Spanish, non-English languages every week.
+(I'm spoke almost entirely in Spanish the rest of the time, but that wasn't actually the mission).
+It was so easy it's not even funny.

-I have included most of my best tips for speaking a language without needing to travel in the Language Hacking Guide, but I will outline some of them on the blog too, starting with this one: social network language search.
+I have included most of my best tips for speaking a language without needing to travel in my book, but I will outline some of them here on the blog too, starting with this one: social network language search.

 Search and you will find